rotundasoftware/parcelify/README.md

 ### Using the parcelify command

 You can also run parcelify directly from the command line, although this functionality is depreciated.
+Note browserify needs to be installed (or watchify, in the case that the -w flag is used).

 ```
 $ parcelify main.js -o bundle.css
 ```

-#### Command line options

 In addition to the options available when running parcelify as a browserify plugin, the follow options are also supported from the command line.